 John came to testify to the light.
 To witness to the light he saw in the world: God’s light among us.
 The change we seek and desire is found by learning to be like John.
 By slowly and patiently cultivating a practice: looking around us, and within us, and pointing to the light.

 It is a practice we live out every week around this table.
 We come here again and again, to learn how to find the light.
 How to see it, point to it, and say, there it is.

 I see it in each of you around this table.
 Strong and clear and bright.
 I’m learning to see it in myself, despite my own constant, unfailing resistance.
 But God is here in the midst of me.
 God is here in the midst of you.

 Do not believe the lie.
 Resist the urge to turn the calendar page.
 Do not start fresh.
-There is no “new you” for , there is just the old one, scuffed up and weather-worn and shining with God’s light.
+There is no “new you” for the new year; there is just the old one, scuffed up and weather-worn and shining with God’s light.

 – Emily Scott, St. Lydia’s, Sunday, January 1, 2012

-I had been attending St. Lydia’s a few months when I heard Emily give this sermon on New Year’s Day last year and I’ve never forgotten it.
+I had been attending St. Lydia’s a few months when I heard Emily give this sermon on New Year’s Day.
 It was a moment early in my involvement with St. Lydia’s that affirmed I’d found the right spiritual home.
 I think sermons sometimes should challenge us, not just make us feel good about our choices.
 But that’s a whole nother conversation… Happy New Year!